Measuring the Moon's Brightness

 - You will need to calculate the average of your readings to minimize any error.
 Do this by adding the numbers together and dividing by five.
 Write the average LV in your data table.

-- Use a different website, like http://www.calendar-365.com/moon/current-moon-phase.html, to look up the moon's current percentage illumination.
+- Use a website like the Fraction of the Moon Illuminated page from the US Naval Observatory to look up the moon's current percentage illumination.
 You can find other sites that provide this information by doing a web search for "moon percentage illumination."
 Record the percentage illumination in your data table.
 Make sure you are looking up the moon's current percentage illumination, and not the illumination for a different date.

 - Wait until the next phase of the moon, which will be about one week, and repeat steps 7 - 14.
 When you are done with your data collection, you should have 5 light meter readings, one average reading, a picture and the percent illumination for each of the four quarterly lunar phases.